hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/utils/convertors/html2text.md

 The code is a utility function within the `hypotez` project, likely part of the data processing pipeline.
 It depends on core Python libraries and potentially other `hypotez` utilities for input/output handling.

-This code is well-structured and comprehensive, clearly demonstrating how to convert HTML to Markdown.
+This code is well-structured and comprehensive, clearly demonStarting how to convert HTML to Markdown.
 The use of inheritance from `HTMLParser`, along with helper functions, leads to a well-organized code structure.
 The ability to handle Google Doc specific features and inline/reference link styles further increases functionality and adaptability.